 By 1999, Steve had left AUM to start his own business and Eric’s wife Linda became the other partner in AUM.
 It continued this way until Eric and Linda sold the business in 2010 to its current owner, Trevor Byrne, so that they could spend time traveling together and Linda could devote more time to her painting.

 AUM has always been a destination for Denver’s art community; over the last 30+ years we’ve helped over 5,000 separate customers with their framing projects.
-Our clients include some of the most well known individuals, corporations, galleries, artists, and non-profits in the area.
+Our clients include some of the most well known individuals, museums, corporations, galleries, artists, and non-profits in the area.

 We like to give back to the local community and we support as many organizations and causes as we can.
-The last few years we’ve been one of the major supporters of the East High Arts Walk and we hold a show for selected student’s work each Spring with proceeds from sales going back to the students and the Art Department.
+The last few years we’ve been one of the major supporters of the East High Arts Walk and we hold a show for selected student’s work each May with proceeds from sales going back to the students and the Art Department.